Arduino RFID Tutorial: Complete RC522 Guide with Code & Projects

 • RS232 Serial UART with speed up to 1228.8kBd

-The RC522 module usually comes with an RFID card and a key fob.
-And each of these comes with a 1KB of memory.
+Arduino RFID projects using RC522 typically include RFID cards and key fobs, each containing 1KB of memory for your Arduino RFID applications.
 We can not only read these tags but can also program these with the RC522 module.
 Here is the picture showing the tags along with the RC522 module.

 RC522 RFID Reader Module with RFID Tag